 The Power of Product Tagging in Shopify

-If you’ve ever felt like your store’s product data is a bit chaotic – or that you’re missing clear patterns in sales – chances are, your tagging system could use a little love.
+If you’ve ever felt like your store’s product data is a mess – or that you’re missing clear patterns in sales – chances are, your tagging system could use a rehaul.

-In this article, we’ll walk through how to create a simple Shopify tags strategy, what to avoid, and how smart tagging opens up a whole new level of insights – especially when paired with a tool like Portfolytics, which turns tags into visual dashboards and actionable comparisons.
+In this article, we’ll walk through how to create a simple Shopify tags strategy, what to avoid, and how smart tagging opens up a whole new level of insights – especially when paired with a tool like Portfolytics, which turns collections and categories (which are best created with tags) into visual dashboards and actionable comparisons.
 And in the end to more sales.

 What Are Product Tags (and What Aren’t They)?